 A chain is only as strong as its weakest link, as the old adage says.
-When it comes to your home, securing any weak links between your roof structure, walls and foundation could determine whether it will withstand powerful gusts of wind – a must for Florida homes – or fold like the proverbial home blown down by the big bad wolf.
+So when it comes to your home, securing any weak links between your roof structure, walls and foundation could determine whether it will withstand powerful gusts of wind – a must for Florida homes – or fold like the proverbial home blown down by the big bad wolf.

-How Wind Affects Your Home
+4 Ways Wind Affects Your Home

 There are four ways highspeed wind can damage a house: